-Ade Adepitan MBE is a TV presenter, Paralympic medallist, journalist and father to two, Bolla and Zayla.
+Ade Adepitan MBE is a TV presenter, Paralympic medallist, journalist and father to toddler, Bolla.

-Born in Lagos Nigeria and raised in East London, Ade survived polio as a youngster after he began to lose the use of his legs at just 15 months old.
+Born in Lagos Nigeria and raised in East London, Ade survived polio as youngster after he began to lose the use of his legs at just 15 months old.